 Since launch, the Chandra aimpoint has been drifting in the SIM [-Y,-Z] direction.
-Figures 6 - 9 show the aimpoint (with zero offset) positions of all the Chandra observations with nominal SIM-Z positions and without gratings, on all four detectors in chip coordinates as a function of time since launch.
+Figures 6 - 13 show the aimpoint (with zero offset) positions of all the Chandra observations, on all four detectors in chip coordinates as a function of time since launch (and in the past three years).
 It is seen that the aimpoint has been drifting in the SIM [-Y,-Z] direction from 1999 until the beginning of year 2011.
 During that period, there are two relatively large shifts in June 2003 and November 2006, which are due to the ACA cool-down.
 Then in early 2011, the aimpoint drift reversed its direction, especially after the safemode in July 2011.
 In early 2012, the aimpoint drift is again back to its original trend in the SIM [-Y,-Z] direction.
 Since the late 2014, the drift is reversed again.
 At the same time, the drifting rate has accelerated and the short-term fluctuations has increased, due to the decreasing thermal stability in the ACA housing.